What is mentoring?

 What is different about mentoring?

-Talking to a mentor who is committed to you for a year has lots of advantages.
+Talking to a mentor who is committed to you for a long period of time has lots of advantages.
 Unlike a teaching session, there’s no agenda and plenty of time to get to know one another and build trust.

 Many studies have shown that a stable, trusting relationship with a significant adult is the biggest factor determining how well a young person navigates through life.
 Parents, carers and teachers are obvious potential role models and sources of support, but not every young person has these in place.